ashtanmistal/minecraftUBC/planning/planning.md

 ## Project Deliverables

 - A Minecraft world file that contains the UBC Vancouver Campus, in a 1:1 scale.
-- A Python-based tool that can be used to transform LiDAR data into Minecraft blocks.
+- A Python-based tool that can be used to transform LiDAR data into Minecraft blocks. (done)
 - A Python-based tool that can be used to transform orthographic imagery into a dictionary of Minecraft blocks by object recognition and color matching.
 - A Python-based tool that can be used to transform floor plans into a WorldEdit schematic file.